Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 OK
 ```

-These failures occur because PCS has not populated it ETCD cluster with data yet.
+These failures occur because PCS has not populated its ETCD cluster with data yet.

 `(ncn-mw#)` Restarting the PCS pods will resolve this issue.